-In the second stage of review, the Multidisciplinary Assessment Committee (MAC) assesses the proposals that met the minimum threshold at the expert review stage.
+In the second stage of review, the Multidisciplinary Assessment Committee (MAC) assesses the proposals that met the threshold of excellence at the expert review stage.

 We select MAC members for their broad understanding of the applied research and technology development environment, the role of colleges in the innovation process and the needs of partners.